Introduction

 FAQ

-Are games bad for mental health?
+Are video games bad for your mental health?

 Can gaming reduce stress?